elliot736/the_filming_agency/README.md

 https://filming-agency.herokuapp.com/

-The filming agency is a website for an imaginery Filming agency company just to practise. it was built using Vue.js
+The filming agency is a website for an imaginary Filming agency company just to practise. it was built using Vue.js